Jafrul/spring-cookbook/README.md

 ## Spring Cookbook

+**Coupling in Java?**

+A situation where an object can be used by another object is termed as coupling.
+It is the process of collaborating together and working for each other.
+It simply means that one object requires another object to complete its assigned task.
+It is basically the usage of an object by another object, thereby reducing the dependency between the modules.
+It is called as collaboration if one class calls the logic of another class.

 **What is Tight Coupling?**

 When a class **(ClassA)** is dependent on another class’s object **(ClassB)**, then we say **ClassA** is "tightly" Coupled with **ClassB**.
 Spring helps us to create classes in a way that Tight Coupling can be removed and Loose Coupling can be done.